 She said: "We're focusing on raising awareness of the everyday accessibility challenges faced by our disabled customers.
 Asda colleagues have always been passionate about helping our customers, and we are keenly aware that not all disabilities are visible."

 Colleagues at our Hull Mount Pleasant store are getting behind the scheme too.
 The store's community champion Sarah Cranswick said: "We're proud to supporting Purple Tuesday.
-Colleagues are dressed in purple and are wearing badges ready for our quiet hour from 10am-11am."
+Colleagues are dressed in purple and are wearing badges."

-Our Pwllheli store operates an Inclusive Hour from 10-11am every Tuesday – and the store's community champion Jo Scott says colleagues like Sion, in the photo below, will be wearing purple to show their support for Purple Tuesday.
+Our Pwllheli store's community champion Jo Scott says colleagues like Sion, in the photo below, will be wearing purple to show their support for Purple Tuesday.

 Jo said: "Purple Tuesday on 12th November is an important date.
 Colleagues can wear purple to support this inclusive shopping event for all to recognise the accessible needs of disabled consumers and to promote an inclusive enjoyable shopping experience for all."